Tutorial & Interface

-This interface demonstrates how to utilitize Transaction Attributes when transforming documents in the eiConsole, in this example using the filename of the incoming file.
-Transaction attribute based transformation may be used when: Data has been stored to a transaction attribute that needs to be utilized in the transformation Data needs to be written from a transformation into a transaction attribute.
+This Interface demonstrates how to utilize Transaction Attributes when transforming documents in the eiConsole, in this example using the filename of the incoming file.
+Transaction attribute-based transformation may be used when: Data has been stored to a transaction attribute that needs to be utilized in the transformation Data needs to be written from a transformation into a transaction attribute.

 The tutorial demonstrates how to utilize transaction attributes in data transformation; this is useful for getting meta information from listeners, such as when you need to know the filename a file was picked up as.
 It can also be used to store information which cannot be stored in the current transaction data, or for handling things such as images.

 Click the links below for the files you will need for this tutorial, then download the INTERFACE to get started.
 (Once logged into the eiConsole it immediately shows up in your “PIE” inbox for use.)

 Note: if you are not logged in to the eiConsole, or have arrived at this page via a browser, you will be prompted to log in before the interface downloads into your eiConsole “PIE” inbox.
 Or if you have not downloaded and installed a FREE eiConsole Trial you will have the opportunity to register after you click the Interface Download link.
 Once you are logged in the interface will automatically download into your “PIE” inbox.
 First, you’ll see a screen pop up indicating that a new product is ready for download.
 Select the Download Now button.
 Once you’ve downloaded the Interface you can drag it into your current Working Directory and begin.

 Next, follow the tutorial and walk through it step-by-step.
 You may check your work against the provided Route (Sample Data).

 This interface has three functioning pieces; the Listener, the listener transformation, and the transport.